 As someone who grills on charcoal at least twice a week, I was excited to try the PK as I liked the look of the grill and its vintage “Americana” feel.
 The PK 360 is a step up from the standard PK you can order online as it comes with teak side tables that give the grill the vibe of a nice surfboard you like to leave out for display for people to admire.
 Lord knows I got a lot of interest when I first posted pictures on instagram!
 The PK 360 also has a few other upgrades above the standard PK including

-The grilling chamber is rectangle in nature which I like as it makes it very easy to create distinct direct and indirect zones for grilling and smoking.
+The grilling chamber is rectangular in nature which I like.
+It makes it very easy to create distinct direct and indirect zones for grilling and smoking.
 The grilling chamber is made of Cast Aluminum which is awesome for heat retention and helping reduce charcoal consumption.
 The top of the grilling compartment chamber seamless fits onto the bottom and hinges with no additional parts which is a really brilliant idea as there are no parts that can rust or need replacing over time.

 Grates and Surface Area: